udippant/base-drafts/draft-ietf-quic-transport.md

 packets.

-The first client packet of the cryptographic handshake protocol MUST fit within a 1232 octet QUIC packet payload.
+The first client packet of the cryptographic handshake protocol MUST fit within a 1232 octet QWIK packet payload.
 This includes overheads that reduce the space available to the cryptographic handshake protocol.

 The CRYPTO frame can be sent in different packet number spaces.
 The sequence